Deepak020202/90DaysOfDevOps/Solution.md

    - Describe the Kubernetes architecture components.
    - Include your Pod YAML and explain each section.

-> [!NOTE]
->
-> **Interview Questions:**
->  - Can you explain how the Kubernetes control plane components work together and the role of etcd in this architecture?
->  - If a Pod fails to start, what steps would you take to diagnose the issue?

 # Solution :-
 1. **Study Kubernetes Architecture:**
 ## Answer:-